>

 Make sure the nursing note is complete

-Don’t: Patient was taught how to check their blood sugar.
+Don’t: Client was taught how to check their blood sugar.

-Do: Patient was able to correctly return-demonstrate how to check their blood sugar.
+Do: Client correctly demonstrates how to check their blood glucose.

 Include how the teaching was done and the proof that it was successful.